Jason Heyward Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians have a 3.77 team ERA that ranks third across all league pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks third among all league pitching staffs.

-- The Guardians allow the second-fewest home runs in baseball (129 total, one per game).
+- The Guardians surrender the fewest home runs in baseball (129 total, one per game).

-- Curry (3-1) gets the starting nod for the Guardians in his seventh start of the season.
-He has a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.
+- Williams (1-4) takes the mound for the Guardians in his 12th start of the season.
+He's put together a 3.02 ERA in 59 2/3 innings pitched, with 63 strikeouts.

-- The right-hander's most recent appearance was on Friday against the Detroit Tigers, when he threw six innings, surrendering one earned run while allowing five hits.
+- In his most recent outing on Friday against the Detroit Tigers, the right-hander went five innings, giving up three earned runs while surrendering six hits.

-- The 25-year-old has an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
-Opponents have a .240 batting average against him.
+- In 11 games this season, the 24-year-old has a 3.02 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.